-In the case of LANmonitor, you have the alternative option of creating an individual SNMP community for read-only access.
+In the case of LANmonitor, you have the option to specify an individual SNMP community for read-only access.
 By default, when LANconfig opens a device configuration it checks whether and to what extent you have stored access credentials for external programs.
-If no credentials have been configured for read-only access, or if there is an SNMP community only, then when LANmonitor is invoked, LANconfig takes the SNMP community from the device configuration as a substitute.
-This user-friendly behavior reduces the scope of authentication for LANmonitor.
+If you do not have access credentials or if these credentials have been configured in the form of an SNMP community only, then invoking LANmonitor prompts LANconfig to take the SNMP community from the loaded device configuration.
+If you edit a configuration in LANconfig and you have set an SNMP community here, LANconfig automatically saves the SNMP community for the corresponding device.
+This convenient behavior reduces the scope of authentication for LANmonitor, so no separate configuration of the read-only access is required.